chinamike65/hugo-tuolesi/content/book5/book5en.md

 If your heart is always on Bodhicitta, and you can generate great kindness and compassion for all sentient beings, you will be at ease.

-Our ordinary minds are not at ease, and we often think about troublesome and painful things involuntarily, and we don’t think about them deliberately, but we cannot control them.
+Our ordinary minds are not at ease, and we often think about afflictionsome and painful things involuntarily, and we don’t think about them deliberately, but we cannot control them.

-Avalokitesvara Bodhisattva has already possessed these three qualities of freedom.
+Avalokitesvara Bodhisattva already possesses these three qualities of freedom.

 In addition to this, Buddhas and Bodhisattvas have other free qualities.